RudiSingh/marvel/README.md

          to check it is added or deleted you need to do live search.

-## 7 . sighOut button to logout and redirect to login page.
+## 7 . signOut button to logout and redirect to login page.

 ## npm install required for projects.